techservicesillinois/secops-soar-tdx/README.md

       + On Hold
       + Duplicate
       + Spam
+    + formid: Form of the ticket, default is 'UIUC-TechSvc-CSOC Incidents'

 - **Reassigning Tickets**: The application provides actions to reassign existing TeamDynamix tickets.
 This feature helps in efficiently managing tickets and ensuring they are handled by the appropriate teams or individuals.